Table of Contents

 kubectl scale deployment my-app-deployment --replicas=5

-Vertical scaling involves increasing or decreasing the resources (CPU, memory) of an existing pod.
+Vertical scaling involves increasing or decreasing an existing pod's resources (CPU, memory).
 It's akin to giving your single worker more tools or capabilities to handle a job more efficiently.
 While Kubernetes supports vertical scaling, it's more disruptive than horizontal scaling because it requires restarting the pod.

 The following increases the CPU and memory for a pod: